piotay/pfb2025/problemsets/Python_04_problemset.md

        - Calculate two cumulative sums, one of all the even values and one of all the odd values.

      - Finally outside the nested `for` block
-        - print the final two sums formated like this:
+        - print the final two sums formatted like this:
          ```
          Sum of even numbers: 150
          Sum of odds: 286